 ApplePay – 773-369-8268

-Protected: Getting Around on the Guitar: Creating and Understanding the Note Map
+Here is the link for the Creating and Understanding the Guitar Note Map lesson.

 The Listening Wide-Eyed series is an outgrowth of my visual art, musical and mindfulness practices.
 Each one-of-a-kind piece from Listening Wide-Eyed is created through a limited-sight process, where I make a drawing on a sheet of bristol board without taking my eyes off the subject.
 I don’t look at the board until I am done drawing.
 Within the messiness, the structural knowledge and spiritual essence of each instruments expands.